Vyhnalek: Ag apps help Nebraska farmers

 Graet New

-Speed scouting is a new approach for figuring out whether or not pest populations have reached the motion threshold for treatment with an insecticide.
+Speed scouting is a new approach for determining whether or not pest populations have reached the motion threshold for treatment with an insecticide.
 These apps, “Aphid Speed Scout” and “Western Bean Cutworm Speed Scout,” will lessen the amount of time wanted for scouting so that it will make treatment decisions.

 READ MORE :